The 8 Best Beaches in St. Augustine, Florida

 A less popular beach destination, Crescent Beach will never leave you fighting for parking.
 Its center has picnic gazebos, beautiful sand dunes, quaint shops, and inviting restaurants.

-The parking areas also have restroom facilities where you can shower off and change into and out of your swimsuit.
+The parking areas also have restroom facilities where you can shower and change into and out of your swimsuit.
 Feel free to drive all your beach gear right down to the water.
 The public beach access points here allow you to drive along the shoreline.

 After a busy day in the sun, head to Crescent Beach Bar & Grille or Safe Harbor Seafood for delicious burgers and fresh seafood.
 There are also plenty of taverns where you can sip a cold beer and watch the sunset.